tobiassjosten/go-simpex/README.md

 Simpex can match single characters, words, and phrases using the symbols `_`, `^`, and `*` respectively.
 In order to match those symbols, they can be escaped by doubling them, like `__`, `^^`, and `**`.

-- A character is represented by a byte, not a rune.
-Non-ASCII characters might therefor need
+- A character is represented by any one byte.

 - A word is represented by alphanumeric characters (`[a-zA-Z0-9]+` in regexp).